Creating the perfect home office takes careful consideration.

 To create an effective home office you first have to think about the functionality.
 Is the space going to be a workhorse or is it suppose to be a calming place to take care of personal matters at a more leisurely pace.
 Here we created a hybrid for our academic client.
 This particular study anchors the south end of a very large open-concept living space and as such needs to look nice at baseline but preform when called upon.
 We implemented a beautiful and minimal Risom desk along with Poliform bookcase complete with drop down storage compartments to a) hide the clutter you don’t want guests to see and b) act as additional counter top space when necessary.
 Ultimately knowing the function(s) assisted us in optimizing the aesthetic thus creating an effective and pleasing work environment.

-For me a home office space needs to be cozy, comfortable and inspiring.
-Chose a color you feel comfortable in.
-For me, it needs to be warm and earthy, but with enough sunlight to keep me energized.
-Know what works best for you when it comes to color and to staying organized.
+For me a home office space needs to be cosy, comfortable and inspiring.
+Chose a colour you feel comfortable in.
+For me, it needs to be warm and earthy, but with enough sunlight to keep me energised.
+Know what works best for you when it comes to colour and to staying organised.
 If you hate seeing a mess, make sure you have lots of drawers/doors.
 If you need visual reminders, make certain you have open shelves or a message board to keep you on task.
-Surround yourself with things that keep you energized and focused.
-For me, it’s family photos, beautiful art and images of my favorite interiors.
+Surround yourself with things that keep you energised and focused.
+For me, it’s family photos, beautiful art and images of my favourite interiors.
 Know what inspires you and create that setting!